-- Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB): EPSDT and Title V Collaboration to Improve Child Health.
+- Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB): EPSDT.
 Information about EPSDT and about opportunities for collaboration between Title V and Medicaid to improve EPSDT services.
 Presents strategies for improving EPSDT administration and performance.
 Resources address systems of care issues, family supports, data monitoring, and evolving EPSDT policy.

 - Medicaid.gov: Early and Periodic Screening, Diagnostic and Treatment.
 Information about services covered, state program guidelines, periodicity schedules, and data.
 Includes a set of strategy guides to support states and their partners as they implement the EPSDT benefit.
 Oral health, adolescent well care visits, mental health and substance use, and lead screening are some of the topics addressed.
 More broadly, Medicaid.gov presents information about Medicaid, the Children's Health Insurance Program (CHIP), and the Patient Protection and Affordable Care Act (ACA), including federal policy guidance and state-specific program information and data.
 Topics include benefits, cost sharing, delivery systems, eligibility, financing and reimbursement, managed care, outreach and enrollment, and quality of care.

 - National Health Law Program (NHeLP): Early and Periodic Screening, Diagnostic and Treatment.
-Resources about EPSDT that include fact sheets, issue briefs, case dockets, legal transmittals, and other resources.
+This search of their website provides resources about EPSDT that include fact sheets, issue briefs, case dockets, legal transmittals, and other resources.
 NHeLP litigates to ensure that eligible children receive the benefits to which they are legally entitled, provides technical assistance to state and local advocates working to implement EPSDT, and analyzes policies affecting children's health.

 3. Tools for Providing EPSDT Services ▼ Show